christianengineer/christianengineer.github.io/_posts/2023-11-23-realestateanalyzer-ai-for-real-estate-analytics.md

 ---
-title: RealEstateAnalyzer AI for Real Estate Analytics
 date: 2023-11-23
+description: Some AI tools and libraries we will be using are Python, TensorFlow, scikit-learn, and Pandas for data processing, analysis, and machine learning algorithms.
+layout: article
 permalink: posts/realestateanalyzer-ai-for-real-estate-analytics
-layout: article
+title: Inefficiency in Real Estate Analysis, AI Tool for Efficient Analytics
 ---

 ## AI RealEstateAnalyzer Repository